-However, a private contractor carrying out governmental functions, such as design and contruction of roadways, is not entitled to sovereign immunity where the governmental entity deligated the entity'sentity's responsibilities to the contractor.
+However, a private contractor carrying out governmental functions, such as design and contruction of roadways, is not entitled to sovereign immunity where the governmental deligated entity's entity's entity the responsibilities to the contractor.
 Brown & Gay Engineering, Inc. v.
 Olivares, 461 S.W.3d 117 (Tex.
 2015).
 The contractor's assumption of responsibility made it liable to plaintiff and precluded it have enjoying any form of sovereign or governmental immunity.
 Id.
+The Supreme Court recently reaffirmed Brown & Gay Engineering's holding in Fort Worth Transp.
+Auth. v.
+Rodriguez, No. 16-0542, 2018 Tex.
+LEXIS 370, at 22-26 (Apr.
+27, 2018), where it also concluded that while the independent contractor was liable for performing an essential government function, it also enjoyed the benefit of the cap on damages under the TCA.

 On the other hand, a governmental premises owner may find itself liable for a contractor's negligence if the government exercises more control than just a general right to start, stop, and inspect the work.
-Cf.

-Hoechst-Celanese Corp. v.
+Cf. Hoechst-Celanese Corp. v.
 Mendez, 967 S.W.2d 354, 355 (Tex.
 1998) ("[a]n employer's duty of reasonable care is commensurate with the control it retains over the independent contractor").
 In the case of a private person occupier, liability arises from the law of agency as set forth in Restatement (Second) of Torts, § 414 (1977).
 Redinger v.
 Living, Inc., 689 S.W.2d 415 (Tex.
 1985).
 However, it may be that a governmental entity would not be liable under this theory unless such negligence involves "some condition or some use of tangible property" Id.

 At the same time, if the danger causing the injury resulted from the performance of work the contractor was employed to do, rather than from any condition of the premises where the work was done; there is no liability on the part of the owner.
 Moore v.
 Tex.
 Co., 299 S.W.2d 401 (Tex.
 Civ.
-App.-El Paso 1956, pet. ref^{}d n.r.e.).
+App.-El Paso 1956, pet. ref'd n.r.e.).

 C. Chapter 75 of the Texas Civil Practice and Remedies Code, Regarding Landowners Who Permit Use of Property for Recreational Use and its Application to Governmental Entities.
-Section 75 002 provides limited liability

 Section 75.002 provides limited liability to landowners who permit others to use their property for recreational purposes.
 Under section 75.002, when the premises occupant gives permission to enter for recreational purposes, the person to whom permission is given has the status of a trespasser on the premises.
 See Crossland, 781 S.W.2d at 437.
 A premises occupant owes a lesser duty to a trespasser than to a licensee.
 Consequently, in the case of injuries that took place at a park, zoo, or other recreational facility, governmental defendants argued that they were obligated only to refrain from injuring the plaintiff willfully, wantonly, or through gross negligence.
 See Tex.
 Dep't of Parks & Wildlife v.
 Miranda, 133 S.W.3d 217 (Tex.
-2004): City of Dallas v.
+2004); City of Dallas v.
 Mitchell, 870 S.W.2d 21 (Tex.
 1994).